Saint Library

 Legacy

-She bore three years of mouth cancer in silence, teaching still; her 28 sayings in the Apophthegmata shaped monasticism and she is venerated on January 5 in Orthodox tradition.
+She bore three years of mouth cancer with equanimity, continuing to teach her disciples through her dying; her 28 sayings in the Apophthegmata shaped monasticism, and she is venerated on January 5 in Orthodox and Eastern Catholic traditions.

 Key Moments